hallidayz/Grounded/QUICK_START.md

 This creates:
 - ✅ Optimized production build
 - ✅ `package/` folder with everything needed
-- ✅ `InnerCompass-PWA.zip` ready to email
+- ✅ `Grounded-PWA.zip` ready to email

 ## Step 4: Distribute

 **Option A: Email the zip file**
-- Send `InnerCompass-PWA.zip` to recipients
+- Send `Grounded-PWA.zip` to recipients
 - They extract it and follow `INSTALLATION_GUIDE.md`

 **Option B: Upload to web server**